 As well as site-seeing, have you thought about going to see a play or a musical in London's West End?
 It's a classic thing to do in London and you cannot witness such high-quality performances in many other places in the world!
 If you are into rock music then I would suggest We Will Rock You (http://www.wewillrockyoutickets.org) based on the songs of Queen, or perhaps Million Dollar Quartet (http://www.milliondollarquartettickets.co.uk/) featuring classic rock'n'roll songs by Elvis Presley and Johnny Cash, amongst others.

-I hope this helps and enjoy your trip to London! almost 8 years ago
+I hope this helps and enjoy your trip to London! over 8 years ago